krakend/krakend-documentation/authorization/jwt-validation.md

     Host: krakend.example.com
     Authorization: Bearer eyJhbGciOiJIUzI1NiIXVCJ9...TJVA95OrM7E20RMHrHDcEfxjoYZgeFONFh7HgQeyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IktyYWtlbkQiLCJpYXQiOjE1MTYyMzkwMjJ9.NVFYj2MhyvJjMESOg4ktIOfzak2ekD7IrCa9-UiO4QA

+**And cookies?** Yes, you can also send the validation token in a **cookie**.

+We consider a JWT token to be valid when is well formed, signed by a recognized issuer, unexpired, with some claims and is not marked as [revoked](/docs/authorization/revoking-tokens).

 {{% note title="A note on JWT generation" %}}
 When you generate tokens for end-users, make sure to set a **low expiration**.
-Tokens are supposed to have short lives, and are recommended to expire in minutes or hours.
+Tokens are supposed to have short lives and are recommended to expire in minutes or hours.
 {{% /note %}}

 # Basic JWT validation